 If a fault condition occurs during soft start, the controller responds as programmed unless the flag is blanked.
 Flag blanking during soft start is programmed in Register 0x0F.
-The UVP and ACSNS flags are always blanked during soft start.
+The ACSNS flag is always blanked during soft start.
 The OTP, FLAGIN, OVP, and OCP fault flags can be blanked during soft start by setting the appropriate bits in Register 0x0F.